ghadeerfa/Heart-Failure-Prediction-Using-ANN/README.md

 # Heart Failure Prediction Using ANN
-This is the source code for project of the Heart Failure Prediction Using ANN
+This is the code for project of the Heart Failure Prediction Using ANN : The dataset used to train ANN models to predict whether a patient with heart failure is likely to die during the follow-up period.
+This information can be used to help doctors make better decisions about patient care.

 ## Files

 - `Heart Failure Prediction Using ANN.ipynb`: Contains of all the code for loading and preprocessing data and bulid the model .
--
+- `heart_failure_clinical_records_dataset.csv`: contains the dataset used in this model

 ## Requirements

 In order to run the code, will need: